scastiel/book-pr/manuscript.md

 Consider:

-> “I notice the documentation suggest not doing it that way.
-Why not doing it this way instead?”
+> “I notice the documentation suggests not doing it that way.
+Why not do it this way instead?”

 ## Be open and positive {-}